Thermal Printers vs. Inkjet Printers: Which Printer Should You Choose?

 Inkjet printers aren’t without drawbacks and disadvantages.
 Here are a few:

 - Image durability: Ink-based images may smudge, stain, and run when exposed to moisture, sunlight, humidity, and routine use.

 - Moving parts: Inkjet printers typically use more moving parts than thermal printers, increasing the chance of breakdowns that require repair or replacement.

 - Reliability: Stickers, signs, labels, and other printed material may tear and peel too often for reliable long-term use.

 What is a Thermal Printer?

 Unlike inkjet printers, thermal printers don’t spray liquid ink through a nozzle to produce images.
-Rather, thermal printers use tiny heating elements to activate or transfer pigments.
+Rather, thermal printers, like the DuraLabel Toro Max use tiny heating elements to activate or transfer pigments.